Kreyu/data-table-bundle/README.md

 Notice the `createView` method- it creates a read-only view object of a data table, that can be easily displayed in the template.

-Inside the template, use [data table helper functions]() to render the data table contents:
+Inside the template, use [data table twig helper functions](#using-twig-helper-functions) to render the data table contents:

 ```html
 {# templates/project/index.html.twig #}
 {{ data_table(data_table) }}
 ```

 That's it.
-The [data_table() function]() renders all the data table filters, columns and pagination.
+The `data_table` function renders all the data table filters, columns and pagination.

 ## Other common data table features

 ### Passing options to data tables

-If you [create data tables in classes](), when building the data table in the controller, you can pass custom options to it as the second optional argument of `createDataTable()`:
+If you [create data tables in classes](#creating-data-table-classes), when building the data table in the controller, you can pass custom options to it as the second optional argument of `createDataTable()`:

 ```php
 // src/Controller/ProductController.php